Xizhi District: History

 The area was originally called Kypanas (Basay: Kippanas) (峯仔峙社 (Phang-á-sī-siā)) by the indigenous Ketagalan people.

 In 1758, Han immigrants built a settlement (峯仔峙莊 (Phang-á-sī-chng)) near the area.

 In 1920, during the Japanese rule, the place was organized as Shiodome Town, Shichisei District, Taihoku Prefecture.

 After the handover of Taiwan from Japan to the Republic of China, Xizhi was established as an urban township of Taipei County.
 It was upgraded to a county-administered city on 1 July 1999.
 On 25 December 2010, it became a district of New Taipei City.

 Geography and location

 Xizhi is located in the Keelung River valley between Taipei and Keelung, which is an important transportation corridor.
 The old Jukando Highway and Jukan Railway Line (縱貫線) passed through here during the Japanese period.
 Currently both north–south freeways (National Highway 1 and National Highway 3) as well as the West Coast Line railroad pass through Xizhi.

-A Taipei Metro (Taipei Rapid Transit System) route is planned for Xizhi.
+A Taipei Metro (Taipei Rapid Transit System) route and MRT Keelung Line are planned for Xizhi.

 Xizhi suffered from periodic flooding due to typhoons, before a levee was completed along the Keelung River in 2002.